bazelbuild/bazel/faq.md

   works with the updated server, building both with the same tool, reaping all the aforementioned benefits of Bazel.

 Can I see examples?
 -------------------

-Yes, for a simple example, see
+Yes.
+For a simple example, see:

   <https://github.com/google/bazel/blob/master/examples/cpp/BUILD>

-The bazel source code itself provides more complex examples, eg.
+The Bazel source code itself provides more complex examples:

   <https://github.com/google/bazel/blob/master/src/main/java/BUILD>\\
   <https://github.com/google/bazel/blob/master/src/test/java/BUILD>

 What is Bazel best at?
 ----------------------